navojha/dockerswarm-docker-compose-flask-mysql-redis/README.md

 This repository contains flask application code.
 We can deploy The entire stack - MySQL, Redis, and the backend application using docker swarm .
 Once we execute this though docker stack deploy, it will create entire stack with four application replicas, Redis and MySQL database.
-We can scale this application as per requirement.
+We can scale this web application by launching multiple backend application containers.

     Backend application
         Model the following in the primary database